 One of the biggest predictors of success in life for any youth is a connection to a caring adult.
 PTM creates several opportunities for mentorship each year.

-A Lunchmate volunteer is asked to commit to eating with a child (K-4th) in his or her cafeteria once a week for thirty minutes.
+A Lunch Buddy eats lunch with a child (K-8th) in their school cafeteria once a week for thirty minutes.
 This is ideal for inconsistent schedules, because it is during the lunch hour and the day can change from week to week.
 Mentors are oriented and matched by PTM’s Mentorship Coordinator who will help support these “joy-filled friendships.”

 Breakfast and Bible Study

-PTM 4th-8th graders have an opportunity to come to PTM on Thursday mornings during the school year from 6:45-7:45am for breakfast followed by Bible Study with a mentor.
-Volunteer mentors meet with students following breakfast to read and study scripture together.
+PTM 4th-8th graders have an opportunity for mentorship on Thursday mornings during the school year from 6:45-7:45am for breakfast followed by Bible Study.
+After breakfast, mentors meet with students to read and study scripture together.
 Discussion outlines are provided and typically speak to PTM’s core beliefs.

 Dinner and Devo

 PTM 9th-12th graders have an opportunity to come to PTM on Monday evenings during the school year from 6:00pm-7:30pm for dinner followed by Bible Study with a mentor.
 There are opportunities for mentors and mentees to enjoy fellowship experiences with one another.